Bob Cousy: College career

-Holy Cross

 Cousy was one of six freshmen on the Holy Cross Crusaders' varsity basketball team in 1946–47.
 From the start of the season, coach Doggie Julian chose to play the six freshmen off the bench in a two-team system, so that each player would get some time on the court.
 As members of the "second team", they would come off the bench nine and a half minutes into the game, where they would relieve the "first team" starters.
 They would sometimes get to play as much as a third or even half of the game, but even at that Cousy was so disappointed with the lack of playing time that he went to the campus chapel after practice to pray that Julian would give him more of a chance to show off his talents on the court.
 Early in the season, however, he got into trouble with Julian, who accused him of being a showboater.
 Even as late as that 1946–47 season, basketball was a static game, depending on slow, deliberate player movement and flat-footed shots.
 Far different was Cousy's up-tempo, streetball-like game, marked by ambidextrous finesse play and notable for behind-the-back dribbling and no-look, behind-the-back and half-court passing.
 Even so, he had enough playing time in games to score 227 points for the season, finishing with the third-highest total on the team.
 Led by stars George Kaftan and Joe Mullaney, the Crusaders finished the 1946–47 basketball season 24–3.

 On the basis of that record, Holy Cross got into the 1947 NCAA Tournament as the last seed in the then only eight-team tournament.
 In the first game, they defeated Navy 55–47 in front of a sell-out crowd at Madison Square Garden.
 Mullaney led the team in scoring with 18 points, thanks to Navy coach Ben Carnevale's decision to have his players back off from Mullaney, who was reputed as being more of a playmaker than a shooter.
 In the semifinal game, the Crusaders faced CCNY, coached by Nat Holman, one of the game's earliest innovators.
 Led by Kaftan's 30 points, Holy Cross easily defeated the Beavers 60–45.
 In the championship game, the Crusaders faced Oklahoma, coached by Bruce Drake, in another sold-out game at Madison Square Garden.
 Kaftan followed up his 30-point semifinal heroics with a mere 18 points in the title game, which was far more than enough for the team to defeat the Sooners 58–47.
 Cousy played poorly, however, scoring only four points on 2-for-13 shots.
 Holy Cross became the first New England college to win the NCAA tournament.
 On their arrival back in Worcester, the team was given a hero's welcome by about 10,000 cheering fans who met their train at Union Station.